0BAB1/HOLY_CORE_COURSE/tutorial.md

     assert int(dut.alu_result.value) == 0
 ```

-New ! we declare multiple tests, it's exactly the same as making a single block but it improve readability so why not.
+Here we declare multiple tests, it's exactly the same as making a single block but it improves readability so why not.

 ## 1.1.d : Implementing the sign extender

 In odrer to manipulte the immediate in other computation block, we need to make it 32bit wide.
 Also, Immediates can be "scatered" around in the instruction in RISC-V (e.g. Sotre Word ```sw```).
 This means that we'll need to :

-- 1 Gather the immediate in the instruction, depending on the op code (ie, include some control inputs)
+1. Gather the immediate in the instruction, depending on the op code (ie, include some control inputs)
-- 2 Extend the gathered immediate sign to 32bits.
+2. Extend the gathered immediate sign to 32bits.
 Here is a basic implemention for our basic lw only with some preparations for the future :

 ```sv
 // signext.sv